Can We Pull Carbon Dioxide Out Of the Atmosphere?

 Crops such as corn or switchgrass take carbon dioxide out of the atmosphere as they grow and can be used as a biomass energy source.
-If the crops are burned in a power plant to produce electricity, and the carbon dioxide from the smoke is captured and stored underground, carbon would be moved out of the atmosphere with an energy source.
+If the crops are burned in a power plant to produce electricity, and the carbon dioxide from the smoke is captured and stored underground, carbon would be moved out of the atmosphere.

 Storing carbon in forests and farms

 Planting new forests and making changes to forest management can help forests take more carbon dioxide out of the atmosphere.
 On farms, the amount of carbon stored in the soil can be increased by growing cover crops, adding manure or compost to fields, and reducing the amount that fields are tilled.

 Rye planted as a cover crop at a farm in Maryland helps keep carbon in the soil.